Ancient Free & Accepted Mason Of Connecticut

 How does Ancient Free & Accepted Mason Of Connecticut spend its money?

 Ancient Free & Accepted Mason Of Connecticut directs 85% of its spending to programs and services.
-The remaining budget covers administration and fundraising costs.
+Fundraising costs 5%.
+This exceeds the 65% industry benchmark.

 Are donations to Ancient Free & Accepted Mason Of Connecticut tax-deductible?